KranePch/sparkbeyond-ds-challenge/README.md

 # SparkBeyond-ds-challenge
-Codes with Model and Visualization for Data Science Challenge from SparkBeyond
+Provide code along with the model and visualizations for the Data Science Challenge issued by SparkBeyond.

 ## Problem to this solution
 https://www.kaggle.com/c/predict-west-nile-virus/overview